foundryzero/llef/README.md

 Then locate the LLDB python modules location.
 This is typically at a location such as `/usr/lib/llvm-15/lib/python3.10/dist-packages` but depends on your python version.

-Finally, modify and excute the following to add the above LLDB module path into a new file `lldb.pth` in the site-packages location discovered above.
+Finally, modify and execute the following to add the above LLDB module path into a new file `lldb.pth` in the site-packages location discovered above.

 ```bash
 echo "/usr/lib/llvm-15/lib/python3.10/dist-packages" > ~/.local/lib/python3.10/site-packages/lldb.pth